sf-wdi-gaia/trees/intro/README.md

 * edges can be undirected (two-way) or directed (one-way)
 * each node usually has a key and often some extra associated data we care about

+Operations for a graph:
+* given a vertex, find all *adjacent* vertices (nodes it's connected to by an edge)
+* given an edge, find the two nodes it connects (and know which is the start node, if the edge is directed)

 **Tree**

 <img src="images/tree-terms.png" width="300px">

 * type of graph
 * rooted (has a single start point)
-* edges/branches usually considered directed (one-way), away from the root
+* edges/branches usually directed (one-way), away from the root
-* acyclic (doesn't allow cycles or circular paths)
+* doesn't allow cycles, or circular paths ("acyclic")
-* each node can have only one parent / only one branch leading into it
+* each node can have only one parent, so only one branch can lead into it

-Operations for a tree:
+Operations for a tree, with possible method names:
-  * you can assume you access the root node with `my_tree`
+  * access the root node
-  * `current_node.key` -> the key of the current node
+  * get the key of a given node
-  * `current_node.children` -> an array of all the nodes that are children of the current node
+  * get an array of all the nodes that are children of a given node

 **Binary Search Tree (very common in interviews)**